-This article is part 2 of Unit 1 of the Career Guide on “How to Stand Out From Other Applicants”.
+This article is Topic 1 of Course 1 of the Career Guide on “How to Stand Out From Other Applicants”.

 Gain access to the complete Official Career Guide 2021

 or log in to read the rest of the articles for free.

 Either you’ve heard of the Applicant Tracking System (ATS) and don’t think it’s too much to worry about or you haven’t heard of it.
 Either way it’s time to change.
 If you’re applying for a job online, it’s likely your resume is first seen by a robot, not a person.
 And yes, that applies to both large as well as small companies.

 Simply put, the ATS is a software that integrates with job application websites to manage applications, scan resumes, and screen and rank applicants on different criteria.
 It even has tools to schedule and plan interviews.